sohailmahmud/sohailmahmud/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: Email - sohailmahmud@yahoo.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am a procrastinator, I don't know about funny facts, but the sad fact is that some people believe that your job is to install / reinstall Windows.
+- ⚡ Fun fact: I am a procrastinator, I don't know about funny facts, but the sad fact is that some people believe that your job is to install / reinstall Windows;
--->